 Eulalio José Negrín, a Cuban exile leader who had been organizing trips to Havana, was shot to death on Nov.
 25 outside his office in Union City.
 Omega 7, calling him a "traitor," said it was responsible for the assassination.
+1.

-'We shall continue our actions anywhere in the world as long as there are commercial enterprises and traitors that support our enemies, allowing them to obtain great quantities of dollars through commerce," the sheet said.
+"We shall continue our actions anywhere in the world as long as there are commercial enterprises and traitors that support our enemies, allowing them to obtain great quantities of dollars through commerce," the handout said.
 "We shall continue to struggle in foreign lands until we reach the 'Omega' stage to complete plans of bringing the struggle to Cuban soil."
 Omega is the last letter in the Greek alphabet.

-It has been nearly 19 years since the failure of the American-sponsored Bay of Pigs invasion of Cuba, but a small group of right-wing Cuban émigrés clings to the belief that President Fidel Castro and his Communist Government can be overthrown.
-Until that stage arrives, the group's members say, they will fight the battle on American soil, attacking President Castro's spies and economic collaborators
+It has been nearly 19 years since the failure of the American-sponsored Bay of Pigs invasion of Cuba, but a small group of right-wing Cuban émigrés clings tenaclously to the belief that President Fidel Castro and his Communist Government can be ousted from Cuba by violent means.
+Until that final stage arrives, the group's members say, they will fight the battle on American soil, attacking President Castro's spies and economic collabo-

-'There is still a little flame here in the United States showing the people over there in Cuba we still think of them; we still think of combat," said Alvin Ross-Diaz, a veteran of the Bay of Pigs and a jailed member of the Cuban Nationalist Movement.
+"There is still a little flame here in the United States showing the people over there in Cuba we still think of them; we still think of combat," said Alvin Ross-Diaz, a veteran of the Bay of Pigs and a jailed member of the Cuban Nationalist Movement.
 The Federal Bureau of Investigation believes his group has provided the membership pool over the years for a myriad of anti-Castro terrorist groups, including Omega 7.